gueststar/s3quota/README.md

 minute will set you back about 44 cents a month in CloudWatch charges, but will be well under the free usage threshold for Lambda charges.
-If metrics are not already enabled for your bucket, you can enable them by AWS management console.
+If metrics are not already enabled for your bucket, you can enable them by the AWS management console.
 (A command line tool option also appears to pertain to metrics, but I'm not sure what it does and I don't trust it.)
 It may also save money to set finite retention periods for your CloudWatch logs using the AWS management console.